james-bowman/blog/content/post/continuous-delivery-tool-landscape.md

 ## Wrap up

 The visualisation is not intended to be exhaustive or represent any form of recommendation or endorsement.
-That said, it would be interesting to hear other people's perspectives and experiences.
+It would be interesting to hear other people's perspectives and experiences.
 Have you used other tools that belong in this visualisation?
 Does the visualisation resonate with your own experiences and have you used some of the tools shown?
 Are there any categories you feel missing?
 If so, please comment and share your thoughts and experiences.